 The bathroom above, by Katie Martinez Design, shows a bold patterned tile with sharp angles and geometrical shapes to complement the classic subway tile on the walls.Continue to 2 of 15 below.

 This classic traditional master bathroom by Denise Maloney Interior Design shows you the possibilities of marble tile.
 An inset with interlocking curve pattern is surrounded by a large subway tile.
 The floor marble has very little veining compared to the countertop or tub; this gives a little contrast to the whole and avoids an "everything is white" effect.Continue to 3 of 15 below.

 03 of 15

 Bathroom With Hex Gray Tile

 A creamy white vanity is paired with a gray hex floor tile in this bathroom by Blake Shaw Homes.
-Hex tile is growing in popularity lately, thanks to its unusual shape.
+Hex tile is growing popular, thanks to its unusual shape.
 Hexagonal tile has a different "rhythm" and look than rectangular tile.
 It packs a lot more energy and movement, which means that it's perfect for giving a decor punch to a small bathroom.Continue to 4 of 15 below.

 04 of 15

 How better to finish this cute retro-style bathroom than with a starburst-pattern floor tile?
 This design by Amberth uses black and white contrast to make what would be a small, bland bathroom into a space with personality and punch.Continue to 5 of 15 below.

 Master Bathroom With Herringbone Tile Floor